Ryan Agarwal

-Ryan Agarwal is an American college basketball player for the Stanford Cardinal of the Atlantic Coast Conference.
-Standing at six feet and six inches, Agarwal plays the small forward position.
-Agarwal is only one of the four NCAA Division I men’s basketball players of Indian heritage.
+Ryan Agarwal (born October 28, 2003) is an American college basketball player for the Loyola Ramblers of the Atlantic 10 Conference.
+He previously played for the Stanford Cardinal.

+Standing at six feet and six inches, Agarwal plays the small forward and shooting guard positions.
+Agarwal is only one of the four NCAA Division I men's basketball players of Indian heritage.

 Early life

 Agarwal was born to Indian parents, Ashok and Ranjini Agarwal.
 Growing up, his parents encouraged him to try different sports, participating in flag football, baseball, and swimming, amongst others, though he fell in love with basketball.
 Agarwal started playing basketball seriously in the third grade, when he joined an AAU team, the 3D Empire.

 High school career

 Agarwal attended Coppell High School in Coppell, Texas, alongside Orlando Magic point guard, Anthony Black.
 A four-star recruit by Rivals and ESPN, he was once rated as high as No. 84 nationally by Rivals and ranked as a top-20 shooting guard.
 247Sports listed him as a three-star prospect.
 Over the summer his sophomore year going into his junior year in high school, Agarwal was selected to play for the Pangos All-American camp.
 During his junior season, Agarwal averaged 17 points, eight rebounds, and three assists per game, while leading Coppell to a 17–4 overall record and averaging three made three-pointers per contest.

 He was a three-time district champion, a three-time first-team all-district and first-team all-region selection as a sophomore and junior, and surpassed 1,000 career points as a junior.
 Agarwal was also a McDonald's All-American Game nominee and an All-State academic selection.
 Agarwal received offers from schools such as Creighton, Harvard, SMU, Princeton, Columbia, Rice, and Oklahoma State.
+But he ultimately made his decision on March 16, 2022, when Agarwal announced on his social media that he would be attending Stanford on a full-ride scholarship.